thijsputman/tc66c-mqtt/README.md

    to properly configure D-Bus
 3. `./index.js ble-address mqtt-broker [--interval ms] [--logLevel level]`

-The default `--interval` at which measurements are fetched and returned is 2,000 ms. Use `--interval 0` to disable the interval and fetch measurements as fast as possible (on my RPi4 this maxes out at around 800 ms).
+The default `interval` at which measurements are fetched and returned is 2,000 ms. Use `--interval 0` to disable the interval and fetch measurements as fast as possible (on my RPi4 this maxes out at around 800 ms).

-The default `--logLevel` is `info`.
+The default `logLevel` is `info`.
 You can optionally change it into `debug` to get (a lot) more output, or to `warn` or `error` to get virtually no feedback.

+To terminate the script, send a `SIGTERM` or `SIGINT` (`Ctrl`+`C`).
+The script will attempt a graceful exit with status code `0`.
+If that fails, sending either `SIGTERM` or `SIGINT` again will instruct Node.js to forcefully terminate the script.

+If something goes (unexpectedly) wrong during execution, the script will attempt a graceful exit with status code `1` instead.

 ### Docker